-As verified during workers interviews, the NORFRUT company doesn't agree with Children works practice: No children are employed on site.

-No evidences of children presence were seen on audit days and during the review of the QMS documents.
+Workers commented during interviews that the company do not agree with such practice and that no children are employed on site.
+No evidences of children presence were seen on audit days and during the review of the MS documents.

-A formal commitment against child Labour is stated in Política de Ética e Responsabilidade social (Pol 01 Versão: 01 issued on 06/08/2019)
+A formal commitment against child Labour is available in POLÍTICA DE ÉTICA E RESPONSABILIDADE SOCIALE COD: POL 01 Versão: 01 issued on 06/08/2019

-An operational process is available in the HR department to avoid any children hiring: during the review of workers files, ID copies, Birth certificate, CFP (Brazilian Fiscal IDs) were observed.
+Operational process in HR is implemented and during the review of workers files, ID copies, Birth certificate, CFP (Brazilian Fiscal IDs) were observed in the workers dossier.